orangecms/firmware-settings-menus/slides.md

 ### Approach

 - Form {Builder, Generator}
-- schema defined by spec
+- schemas defined by spec
 - can be implemented in [Fiedka](https://fiedka.app/)
+- Fiedka is based on Electron, i.e., a web browser with OS interfacing

 ![Fiedka logo](img/fiedka.png){ height=30% }
 :::